Fisheries control

 3. Fishing fleet capacity

 Member States must ensure that their fleets do not exceed the maximum level established for each Member State.
 As such, they are responsible for monitoring the capacity of their vessels, and for verifying that they correspond to the officially stated tonnage and engine power.
-Certain large vessels with high risk of non-compliance must be equipped with devices that monitor the engine power continuously.
+Certain large vessels with a high risk of non-compliance must be equipped with devices that monitor the engine power continuously.

 4. Recreational fisheries